kasper-piskorski/docs/pages/documentation/5-migration/migration-overview.md

 ---

 ## Introduction
-This page is an overview of how to migrate data to populate a graph in Grakn.
+This page introduces the concept of data migration into a Grakn graph.
 We currently support migration of CSV, JSON, OWL and SQL data.
 For each type of data, the steps to migrate to GRAKN.AI are:

-- define an ontology for the data
+- define an ontology for the data in Graql
 - create templated Graql to map the data to the ontology
 - invoke the Grakn migrator through the shell script or Java API.